Scam: Scammers pretending to be Microsoft techs call victims to gain access to their computers and/or bank accounts.

 It sounds like a bit of a scam, but is there any chance that it could be genuine?

-Although this Microsoft impersonation scam has been around since at least 2009, in December 2010 and January 2011 it appeared to enjoy a renaissance, as reports came in of its being run in numerous countries, including Canada, Australia, New Zealand,
+Origins: This Microsoft impersonation scam has been around since at least 2009 and has been run on computer users in numerous countries, including the U.S., Canada, Australia,

 The scammers running this type of fraud pretend they’re from the software company’s technical support department when they telephone to inform householders that their computers have been infected with a virus.
 Often the scam pitch begins “I’m calling for

 Microsoft.
 We’ve had a report from your internet service provider of serious virus problems from your computer.”
 The caller warns that if the problem is not solved the computer will become unusable and then offers to repair the problem.

 The ultimate goal of the fraud varies depending upon which con artists are running it.
 Some crossroaders set up the confused householders to buy overpriced (and worthless) anti-virus protection.
 Others, under the guise of selling a solution to the victim’s computer virus “problem,” go after their pigeons’ bank account info, then make hefty withdrawals once they have it.
 Yet others look to take remote control of the computers belonging to those they dupe.
 The last of these appears to be the most common form of the scam; in that iteration, con artists direct their intended victims to access a particular website and download a program from it.
 By doing so, those users enable remote access to their computers.

 These scammers are known for being tenacious.
 I once received a call from one such scammer, and even after I identified myself, informed the caller that I knew he was running a scam, pointed out that I write about scams like these for a living, threatened to call the FTC and report him, and told him I knew he was lying because I had no Windows-based PC at home, he still wouldn’t give up on trying to sell me his “service” or acknowledge he was a scammer.